 3. Gathering feedback at a time of upheaval and change

-Mergers and acquisitions are a very heightened time of change, particularly for the company being acquired.
+Since 2020, there has been a huge amount of upheaval for nearly every company, and feedback is particularly crucial at this time.
+Mergers and acquisitions too are a heightened time of change, particularly for the company being acquired.

-We worked with one company going through such a process.
+We worked with one company going through a mergers and acquisitions process.
 The acquired company had established an integration team to focus on the critical months post-acquisition and support the change management process.
 As part of its remit, it was tasked with measuring integration effectiveness and understanding the support that employees felt that they were getting.

 We helped the company improve its own feedback process with other real-time triggered alerts.
-So when an employee completed a survey on the change process, if they used certain words in their open-text responses the integration team would get an alert.
-This meant the team was able to respond to issues faster, and didn’t have to crawl through thousands of responses manually.
+So when an employee completed a survey, and they used certain words in their open-text responses on the change process, the integration team would get an alert.
+This meant the team was able to respond to issues faster and didn’t have to crawl through thousands of responses manually.

-- Integration team can proactively manage issues and concerns during a heightened time of change
+- The integration team could proactively manage issues and concerns during a time of change

-- Frees up the integration team to focus on what matters most to employees, based on their own feedback
+- The integration team could focus on what matters most to employees, based on their own feedback

 - Enables a company to respond quickly to any issues instead of allowing problems to develop and escalate

-- It’s a better experience for the people on the integrations team because they're getting real time insights to maximize their effectiveness
+- It’s a better experience for the people on the integrations team because they’re getting real-time insights to maximise their effectiveness.

 With an employee listening strategy and the most comprehensive suite of listening tools in place, you’ll be able to go from sometimes asking for feedback to always listening for it.
 You’ll bring in experience data from any channel, and the analysis will highlight experience gaps while delivering automatic recommendations on the actions you need to take to resolve them.